-Two college level Spanish course are available through Cayuga Community College.
+Two college level Spanish courses are available through Cayuga Community College.
 A per credit fee is charged to participate in this class.
-During 2005-2006 the fee for a 3 credit course was \$125.
+During 2006-2007 the fee for a 3 credit course was \$105.
 Some financial aid is available.

-Spanish 4 (Span 103) (full year): HS Credit: 1 College Credit: 3 Prerequisite: Success on the Comprehensive Regents examination.
+Spanish 4 (Span 103) (full year):

+HS Credit: 1 College Credit: 3

+Prerequisite: Successful completion of the Comprehensive Spanish Regents course.

 This course is for advanced study beyond the Regents requirement.
-This course is also available for any student who passes the Level 3 course, but does not pass the regents exam in Spanish.
+This course is also available for any student who passes the Level 3 course, but does not pass the Regents exam in Spanish.

-Spanish 5 (Span 104) (full year): HS Credit: 1 College Credits: 3 Prerequisite: Successful completion of Spanish 104
+Spanish 5 (Span 104) (full year):

+Prerequisite: Successful completion of Spanish 103

-This course is for advance study beyond the Regents requirement.
+This course is for advanced study beyond the Regents requirement.